gregcaporaso/microbiogeo/doc/notes/rda.rst

 Input Files
 -----------
-The RDA script requires a distance matrix file (i.e. the result of beta_diversity.py).
-I used the unweighted Unifrac distance matrix from the QIIME overview tutorial.
-You can get the distance matrix :download:`here <../downloads/overview_unweighted_unifrac_dm.txt>`.
+The RDA script requires a distance matrix file (i.e. the result of beta_diversity.py) and a metadata mapping file.
+I used the unweighted Unifrac distance matrix and mapping file from the QIIME overview tutorial.
+You can get the distance matrix
+:download:`here <../downloads/overview_unweighted_unifrac_dm.txt>` and the
+mapping file :download:`here <../downloads/Fasting_Map.txt>`.

 Next, run the following command to execute the RDA script: ::

-    R --slave --args -d overview_unweighted_unifrac_dm.txt < r/rda.r
+    R --slave --args -d overview_unweighted_unifrac_dm.txt -m Fasting_Map.txt -c Treatment < r/rda.r

 Output Files
 ------------
-The command in the previous section creates a single output file named :file:`rda_plot.pdf`.
-This file contains a 2D plot of each of the samples.
-It seems that the sample IDs colored black represent a PCoA plot, while the red colored sample IDs are the RDA plot.
-From comparison with the 2D PCoA plot generatd by QIIME's make_2D_plots.py, it appears the same clustering exists for RDA that we see in PCoA.
+The command in the previous section creates two output files named :file:`rda_plot.pdf` and :file:`rda_results.txt`.
+The first file contains a 2D plot of each of the samples.
+It seems very similar to the clustering shown by a PCoA plot.
+The factor "Fast" overlayed on the plot is accompanied with a vector showing what constraining factor clustered the fasting samples together.
+The other output file contains information about the DB-RDA results.
+Notice that the "Treatment" category accounts for 24.7% of the variability in the samples (this information is found in the "Constrained" row of the results table).

 References
 ----------